 Nature Tourism Services was employed to undertake the interpretation planning and signage/graphic design for the path.
 Part of our strategic input involved the inclusion of 'step-aside' nodes along the path, where people could engage with the surrounding environment free from the distraction of passing cyclists.

-A wonderful asset for the project was the vibrant artwork that was contributed by a number of local Aboriginal artists.
+A wonderful asset for the project was the vibrant artwork that was contributed by a number of local First Nations Peoples' artists.
 These art resources were both used in their entirety as well as being accessed to derive motifs such as could be cut out of material like Corten steel.

 The inclusion of these recordings in the platform represents a remarkable achievement on the part of the shire council, project archaeologist and Aboriginal liaison officer team.
 Their work involved not just undertaking the recordings, but rather earning the trust of the local community to ensure that this material would be used in a culturally appropriate manner over which the elders would have full control.